 Contrary to what the pasta sauce aisle tells you, Ragu is not a tomato sauce!
 Traditionally, Ragu sauce is a meat-based sauce made up of beef, lamb, pork, or chicken.
 It uses broth with a hint of tomatoes, a little red wine, and is often cooked with veggies like celery and carrots.

-This may sound similar to bolognese.
-A bolognese sauce is a type of ragu that varies only slightly from ragu.
-Bolognese sauce is served with wider shaped pasta whereas ragu is served with spaghetti noodles.
+A bolognese sauce is a type of Ragu that varies only slightly from Ragu.
+Bolognese sauce is served with wider shaped pasta whereas Ragu is served with spaghetti noodles.